Nthanushareddy11/Shore-Secure/README.md

 ShoreSecure is a comprehensive beach safety mobile application designed to enhance the beach tourism experience across India.
 The app provides real-time marine conditions, safety recommendations, emergency services, and community features to help users stay safe and informed during their beach visits.

+## Track
+This project is submitted under the **Full Stack + AI/ML** track.

+## Problem Statement
+Many beachgoers in India lack access to real-time safety information and emergency services.
+ShoreSecure addresses this by providing a centralized app for beach safety alerts, community support, and lost-and-found management.

 ## Features

 ### 🌊 Beach Information